 The book also examines “mentor” models of thinking in considering the Belgian model, and their understanding of the texts with which they engage in dialogue with extremists.
 In addition, the book discusses mentor efforts to use the flexibility latent in Islamic texts in order to remove them from the quiver of extremist ideologues.

-In conclusion, Al-Mesbar Studies and Research Center extends its thanks to all the participants in the book, especially its colleague Ibrahim Litus, who prepared this edition.
+In conclusion, Al-Mesbar Studies and Research Center extends its thanks to all the participants in the book, especially towards its colleague Brahim Laytouss who prepared this edition.